Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-Estimated insurance rates for a Dodge Challenger are $1,342 a year including full coverage.
-Comprehensive insurance costs approximately $254 each year, collision insurance costs $374, and liability is estimated at $534.
-Liability-only insurance costs approximately $588 a year, and high-risk driver insurance costs $2,888 or more.
-Teens pay the most at up to $5,214 a year.
+Estimated auto insurance rates for a Dodge Challenger are $1,342 annually for full coverage insurance.
+Comprehensive insurance costs an estimated $254, collision costs $374, and liability is $534.
+Liability-only coverage costs around $588 a year, with high-risk coverage costing $2,888 or more.
+Teenage drivers pay the most at $5,214 a year or more.

 Average premium for full coverage: $1,342

-Includes $500 deductible amounts, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and Challenger models.
+Rates are based on $500 deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Rates include averaging for all 50 states and for different Challenger trim levels.

 Insurance Price Range by Risk and Coverage

-Using a 40-year-old driver as an example, insurance rates for a Dodge Challenger range from as low as $588 for just the minimum liability insurance to a high rate of $2,888 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, insurance rates for a Dodge Challenger go from as cheap as $588 for just liability coverage to a much higher rate of $2,888 for a driver that may need high-risk insurance.

 Insurance Price Range by Location